 When the poll is complete, click the “Next” button.

-You can check out the preview how the poll will look like for the recipient.
+You can check out the preview of how what the poll will look like for the recipient.

 Click Edit, if some modification is required, or click “Add to email“.